 - Storing pomegranate juice in a freezer.
 Freezing your fresh pomegranate juice in a freezer will keep it fresh for longer, but should be used within 6 months.

 If you bought pomegranate juice in the supermarket, like POM, the juice will last about 2 weeks after the bottle has been opened.
 POM is my favorite brand and it’s 100% pomegranate juice.
-They sell POM a little cheaper on Amazon which you can check out by clicking here, pomegranate juice.

 Check out the chart below for an easier frame of reference.
 In addition, feel free to download my free chart here, pomegranate storage chart, that you can print out and put up on your fridge for future reference.